What is it and what causes it?

 Signs & symptoms that are cause for concern

-If your swallowing problem starts suddenly, is severe, or is accompanied by any of the following symptoms, contact your doctor as soon as possible.
+If you are suffering from painful urination that is severe or is accompanied by any of the following symptoms, contact your doctor as soon as possible.
 These symptoms can be an indication of a serious problem that requires treatment as soon as possible.

 What do I do?